Coconut Almond Cream Cake

 To be honest, I didn’t care much about having a one-year-old cake.
 I don’t even eat my own cakes after two or three days, so I can only imagine how they would taste after a year in a freezer.
 But tradition calls for this and he was looking forward to it.

 So for our first anniversary, I made him a recreation of what I imagine that coconut almond cream cake would have been.

 I’m glad to say this cake lived up to his expectations and it is agreed we will have it every year for our anniversary.

-Don’t be put-off by the lengthy recipe for the coconut almond cream cake, because it is a very straightforward, and an easy cake to decorate.
-The resulting moist coconut cake and almond filled layers will definitely be devoured and loved by any guests you make this for.
+Don’t be put off by the lengthy recipe for the coconut almond cream cake, because it is a very straightforward, and easy cake to decorate.
+The resulting moist coconut cake and almond-filled layers will definitely be devoured and loved by any guests you make this for.

 Enjoy this coconut almond cream cake recipe!

 - 1 teaspoon almond extract